 Janine and her husband are the proud parents of two grown children.

 Their daughter graduated from a wonderful liberal arts college outside Little Rock, Arkansas, called Hendrix College, and earned a masters in teaching at The University of California, Irvine.
-She teaches dual immersion first grade in the Kent public school system, south of Seattle.
+After teaching several years in the Seattle area, she now works in UX design in Long Beach.

-Their son completed three years at the equally wonderful liberal arts college, University of Puget Sound in Tacoma, Washington, and through their 3/2 program recently graduated from Washington University in St. Louis, MO, with a chemical engineering degree; currently working in research and development for virtual reality company, Oculus, in Seattle area.
+Their son completed three years at the equally wonderful liberal arts college, University of Puget Sound in Tacoma, Washington, and through their 3/2 program recently graduated from Washington University in St. Louis, MO, with a chemical engineering degree; currently working in virtual reality research and development for Meta in the Seattle area.

 (Both Hendrix College and the University of Puget Sound are both showcased in the terrific college guide, 40 College That Change Lives, in case you are on the prowl for stellar small colleges often off the radar.)

-In her free time, Janine enjoys hiking, yoga, playing ukulele, cooking, gardening, ceramics, hitting the fleas, star gazing, and birding.
+In her free time, Janine enjoys hiking, travel, yoga, playing guitar, Pickleball, cooking, gardening, ceramics, and birding.